If you have a Redback Graphics installed CMS website

 Login to your “Dashboard”, click once on “Pages”, then once on the page your gallery is on.

-If you see small thumbnails on the page in a grid, position the cursor where you want the new image, choose “Add media” or “Add/insert image”.
-Find the image and choose link, “Link to file” and size, “Thumbnail” and insert into Post.
+(Type C in a table/cell grid) If you see small thumbnails on the page in a grid (table with dotted line borders), position the cursor in the cell where you want the new image, choose “Add media” or “Add/insert image”.
+Find the image and choose link, “Link to file/media” and size, “Thumbnail” and insert into Post.
 Update your page.

 It’s always handy to have another browser window open to view the “public” side of your website to see the changes without having to log in and out of your Dashboard to see the public website.
 The changes will be live immediately.
 Use CTRL+F5 in your live website browser window to force a refresh of the web page you are viewing to see the updated image and link.